Skmt3P/workspace/README.md

 ## 👔 RESUME(OTHERS)
 **I can do everything from consultancy to administration to development!
 President of a multi-stack Estonian company!** <br />
-I work as an engineer and am the president of [OmusBridge OÜ] (https://omusbridge.com/).
+I work as an engineer and am the president of [OmusBridge OÜ](https://omusbridge.com/).
 I also work as an ICT teacher and writer.

 ### 202001-NOW: [OmusBridge OÜ](https://omusbridge.com/)